The biodiversity here on Earth is astounding.

 Organisms rely on each other (biodiversity) to survive.
 We’re connected, and always have been, to a wider natural ecosystem.
 Each and every part of this amazing web of life enables us to not only survive, but to thrive!
 When it’s full to the brim of difference, it’s better for us all.

 Let’s get to it with our biodiversity facts.
-The 50 stats have been split up into a few handy sections, including the UK, global, ocean, rainforest and soil!
+The 60 stats have been split up into a few handy sections, including the UK, global, ocean, rainforest, soil and fun facts about biodiversity.

 UK biodiversity facts